TL;DR

-As an FCA-authorised motor insurance expert that has helped arrange over 900,000 policies, WeCovr sees firsthand the devastating impact of vehicle crime.
+As an FCA-authorised insurance expert that has helped arrange over 900,000 policies, WeCovr sees firsthand the devastating impact of vehicle crime.
 This guide explores the UK’s keyless theft epidemic, explaining how it affects your motor insurance and what you can do to fight back.

 It happens in seconds, often silently and in the dead of night.
 While you sleep, criminals using sophisticated gadgets can capture your car key's signal from outside your home, unlock your vehicle, and drive it away without ever breaking a window.
 This is keyless car theft, a digital-age crime wave that is sweeping across the United Kingdom.